-It is expected that the student's academic college administration will monitor procedures and will remain in compliance with University of Louisiana at Monroe Graduate School policy.
+It is expected that the student's academic college administration will monitor procedures and will remain in compliance with Graduate School policy.

 In the event that a dispute or disagreement arises between a student and a member of the committee, or internally between members of the committee, the committee chair shall call a meeting of the committee with the student for the purpose of resolving the problem.

 If the dispute cannot be resolved through this process, or if the proposed solution is unacceptable to the student or one of the committee members, the disagreeing party, school director, or graduate program coordinator may request that the graduate committee of the student's department or program review the problem and recommend a solution.